Institutional Membership - Enhanced Institutional

 - Inside information on government relations, funding opportunities, and breaking news.

 - Substantial discounts on CUR Institute registration fees and CUR meeting registration fees.
-Enhanced Institutional members also receive a discount on CUR consulting services and free access for up to 10 participants to CUR-hosted webinars.
+Enhanced Institutional members also receive a discount on CUR consulting services.

 - Access to CUR's online archive of webinar recordings and materials.